auth0/laravel-auth0/.github/CONTRIBUTING.md

 ## Code Contributions

-You may propose new features or improvements of existing SDK behavior by creating a feature request within the repository's issue tracker.
+You may propose new features or improvements to existing SDK behavior by creating a feature request within the repository's issue tracker.
 If you are willing to implement at least some of the code that would be needed to complete the feature, please fork the repository and submit a pull request.

 All development should be done in individual forks using dedicated branches, and submitted against the `main` default branch.

 Pull request titles must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) rules so our changelogs can be automatically generated.
-Commits messages are irrelevant as they will be squashed into the Pull request's title during merge.
+Commits messages are irrelevant as they will be squashed into the Pull request's title during a merge.

 The following types are allowed: